I Am an Activist FOR Food

 It gives a new meaning to the term “food security.”

-Pour y parvenir, farmers like me must have access to GMOs, outils de protection des cultures, and modern equipment.
+To achieve this, farmers like me must have access to GMOs, crop-protection tools, and modern equipment.
 I know what it’s like to grow food without these tools—and believe me, it’s much better for everybody when we can use them.

 Yet many of my fellow farmers in South Africa remain trapped in the past, mentally stuck in the old ways of farm production.
 Some continuing to use animals to drag their equipment across their farms.